-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” usually makes you think of the air outside your home.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 Air Quality The term “air pollution” usually makes you think of the air outside your home.
 Actually, indoor air quality can be just as poor as outdoor air.
 It makes sense.
 We are spending an increased amount of time indoors and our houses are becoming more energy-efficient, which means they are air tight and trapping contaminants inside.
 You should to know what’s negatively affecting your indoor air quality so you can make it better.
 Here are three frequent problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be tricky.
 Higher amounts of humidity can harbor the growth of mold, mildew and bacteria.
 Too little humidity can damage your mucous membranes and increase the probability of contracting a cold or flu and heighten other respiratory problems.
 Plus, the furniture and woodwork can be impaired by both low and high humidity levels.
 Fortunately, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most frequent indoor allergen is dust mites.
 In fact, their droppings are one of the most frequent causes of asthma and allergy symptoms.
 Since dust mites love pillows and bedding, your bedroom is a sanctuary for allergens.
 Another big allergen is pet dander.
 So, if your pets sleep your bedroom, even more allergens are building up.
 You can decrease the number of allergens in your bedroom by washing your bedding regularly and using a vacuum that has a HEPA filter.
 You can take eliminating allergens to a new level with a whole-home air filtration system.
 A professional from Anderson Heating & A/C can walk through all your options and help you determine the perfect system for your needs.
 3. Household Chemicals and Odors While you might think it’s logical to mask bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—from the chemicals they consist of.
 This holds true for many household cleaners.
 Plus, these dangers pose greater risk to children and elderly people with respiratory issues.
 These health risks are even more reason to research a Lennox® whole-home filtration system.
 The air in your living space should support your health, not damage it.
 We want to offer our expertise to ensure you have the best indoor air quality possible.
 To schedule an in-home air assessment or get more information about indoor air quality, call us at 775-230-7628.
-If it’s simpler for you, you can also schedule your appointment with us online.